 One of the company’s most significant racing successes came in the summer 1972, when British racer Paul Smart won the Imola 200 on a Ducati 750, but away from the track the company was struggling.

 Under government control, the company developed the L-twin motor to power a range of sporting road bikes from 500 to 900cc.
 In 1978 the company was taken over by diesel engine manufacturer VM Motori.
-That same year saw another major moment in Ducati racing
+That same year saw another major moment in Ducati

-of the most collectable models of all time.
+to be one of the most collectable models of all time.

 The Hailwood replica also helped fill the coffers of an otherwise ailing company.
 By 1985, the company had changed hands and was in the ownership of the Castiglione brothers, who then owned the Cagiva brand.
 While funding remained a perennial problem